Weeds in Cochrane

 We know your garden is your pride and joy.
 Town parks and public spaces are ours.
 That’s why the Town of Cochrane is working so hard to protect our parks and open spaces from invasive species.
-Check out the province’s Weed Control Act online (includes pictures) and the Alberta Invasive Species Council for details on controlling noxious weeds and destroying prohibited weeds on your property.
+Check out the province’s Weed Control Act online and the Alberta Invasive Species Council for details on controlling noxious weeds and destroying prohibited weeds on your property.

 Controlling Invasive Species

 You can help control invasive species in Cochrane:

 - On your property: If you see a plant designated as a weed on your property, remove it by pulling, digging, mowing or treating it with an appropriate product so that it does not spread.
 Local garden centres can advise on appropriate products.
 The Cochrane Public Library has helpful gardening resources; you can also find help online at Gardening for Wildlife, among others.

 Under the Alberta Weed Control Act, you are responsible for controlling noxious weeds and destroying prohibited weeds on your property.
 The Town also requires you to control dandelions and messy yards under the Nuisance and Unsightly Premises Bylaw.
 Fines start at $300.